Got a large image folder backup on your hard drive? Read on!

 Note: After contacting with the author, A new version of clipstart is in the works that will fix flickr integration.

 There is no perfect app.
 Tho I believe there could be if you mixed all of these together.
 Having a separate libraries from the folder you make your image backups in makes most of the apps excessively large.
-Managing videos is awesome, which is why I also kept Ember for all my XXX material.
-But for inspiration the one I stuck with is Sparkbox.
-Mainly because of the color sorting and The ability to sync with my iPhone, even if its not in the best way possible.
+Managing videos is awesome, which is why I now Pixave is the best of the bunch, which means I can keep both my art assets and XXX material.
+It also included two of my wish-list features.
+One, It has the ability to Upload your backup to the cloud, and while its doesn’t allow you to re post it on social media (like we ♥ it or Tumblr) and its amazing.
+And two, it has a duplicate finder that keeps my library really slim.

 I few things I would add in my dream app, would be to simply support more image sharing sites, within the app.
 And have the ability to backup all my activity from them… nothing in the internet is eternal.
 And having my curated likes/faves/reblogs lost… its just a shame.